shrikantkarki/model_testing_operations/README.md

              * Generate the ssh key by the following command."cat ~/.ssh/id_rsa.pub"
              * Copy the generated ssh key and paste it in your profile's ssh key field.
              * create a new repository.
-             * copy and paste the url of the  new repository into the command line.
+             * copy and paste the url of the  new repository which will be like   "git remote add origin git@github.com:{github_repository}",into the command line.
-             * push the applicaion to github by using "git push".
+             * push the applicaion to github by using "git push origin master".Here 'origin' is the name of my repository and 'master' is the branch.

         ->Instructions for pushing your application to heroku.
              * Set up a heroku account.